Five Leaves Left: Critical reception

-Until the 1990s Drake's albums had been critically and popularly ignored.
-By the 1990s, though, Drake and his work had begun to attract more attention.
+Though Drake had sold relatively few albums by his death in 1974, his work began to attract critical and commercial attention by the end of the 1980s.
 A 1989 retrospective assessment of Five Leaves Left by Len Brown in NME awarded the album 9/10 and stated that it "remains a masterpiece of English melancholy; a moving work that first revealed Drake's remarkable talent to communicate his fears of passing light and life, with simple beauty; his skill to charge listeners with emotions equal to his own".
 Including it in a 1999 list of twelve of "the best folk albums of all time", Q in 1999 called it "the pinnacle of a melancholy canon of work so distinctive that admirers can only speculate miserably on what might have been".
 A 2007 review by Chris Jones for the BBC said, "it's hard not to be still floored by the beauty of [Drake's] first album" and lauded its "unique vision" mixing elements of English folk music and jazz.

 The release of the remastered version in 2000 resulted in further positive retrospective reviews from music magazines.
 John Harris wrote in Q that "the record's abiding impression" was of "a hesitant, slightly troubled soul peering at the straight world and wondering what will become of both him and the people he beholds".
 In Uncut Ian MacDonald said, "A fine debut, Five Leaves Left would have been stronger still had 'I Was Made to Love Magic' and 'Time of No Reply' been used instead of 'Thoughts of Mary Jane' and 'Man in a Shed' ...
 This aside, the album remains singular – cool and shady amid the celebratory sunshine of the late Sixties."
 Alternative Press called it "[one] of the most beautiful and melancholy albums ever recorded".

+Ned Raggett of AllMusic wrote: "[Drake's performance] steered a careful balance between too-easy accessibility and maudlin self-reflection, combining the best of both worlds while avoiding the pitfalls on either side.
+The result was a fantastic debut appearance, and if the cult of Drake consistently reads more into his work than is perhaps deserved, Five Leaves Left is still a most successful effort."